Eden-Kramer-Lab/Seizure-Waves-Validation/README.md

 ### Estimate traveling wave directions
-The following will save the wave direction estimates to a folder called 'WaveFits' in your current directory.
-The D-method can take a long time to run, so we have provided a helper script ([d10_helper.m](helpers/d10_helper.m)) that runs the analysis in segments and allows you to pick up where you left off if your run is interrupted by simply re-running `d10_helper;` (with the same `mea` variable) until the analysis is complete.
+The following will save the wave direction estimates to a folder called _WaveFits_ in your current directory (`~/WaveFits`).
+The D-method can take a long time to run, so we have provided a helper script ([d10_helper.m](helpers/d10_helper.m)) that runs the analysis in segments.
+This allows you to pick up where you left off if your run is interrupted.
+To do so, simply keep re-running `d10_helper;` (with the same `mea` data) until the analysis is complete.

 ```matlab
 mea = MEA(<path_to_mea_file>);